jaredLunde/jared-lunde/README.md

 ## Scripts
 ### yarn install
-Installs all `packages` in this monorepo
+Installs all dependencies in `packages` for this monorepo

 ### yarn www start
 Starts a dev server in `development` mode